oasis-tcs/odata-specs/odata-data-aggregation-ext/6 Hierarchical Transformations.md

 and if $h={\tt postorder}$, then
 $$R(x)={\tt concat}(R(ρ(c_1,x)),…,R(ρ(c_m,x)),F(x)/\Pi_G(σ(x))).$$

-If the parent collection contains only one parent, there are no cycles, and the standard definition of start node is in force, the result is the same as in the special case, except for the presence of the `Aggregation.UpNode` annotations.
+If the parent collection contains only one parent, there are no cycles, and the standard definition of start node is in force, the result is the same as in the special case, except for the presence of the `Aggregation.UpPath` annotations.

 ## ##subsec Grouping with `rolluprecursive`